sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 It's working!
 Now, we can short-circuit our parsers when they can't match the content.

 Note: we use `()` as error, because `Option` implements only the `Unit` type as "error": `MonadError[Option, Unit]`.
-It makes sense, because `None` can't contain any value, therefore, you can't provide any message or anything.{.info}
+It makes sense, because `None` can't contain any value, therefore, we can't provide any message or anything.{.info}

 This tiny parser is the root of everything.
-It is the ones that consumes a `Char` if it can.
+It is the one that consumes a `Char` if it can.
 Let's build more specific parsers on top of it and build a real parser.

 # Implementing an arithmetic parser